You are currently viewing Wagner’s The Flying Dutchman reaches Båstad

 Daland: Günther Groissböck

-Erik: Stanistas de Barbeyrac
+Erik: Stanislas de Barbeyrac

 Daland’s Steerman: Tobias Westman